-We’ve done lots of cycle-touring as a family, but this was the first time I can remember each of us riding our own bike for more than a day trip in Britain.
-We wanted to see how it would go.
+We’ve done lots of cycle-touring as a family, but this was the first time each of us rode our own bike for more than a day trip in Britain.
+We wanted to see how it’d go.

 I wonder whether local authorities in Yorkshire have started to think about driver/cyclist interactions ahead of next year’s Tour de France which will inevitably see cyclists flocking to this part of the world in advance of the pro peloton thundering its way through?